paszu/3DSRepo/Region-Changing.md

 Region changing does not support the eShop through this method, and it will be updated when I am aware of one that does.

+Note that region changing is experimental and can break several things.

 Region changing is almost completely unnecessary since AuReiNAND now supports Region Free game installs.

 #### What you need